etrepat/baum/README.md

 Thinking of contributing?
 Maybe you've found some nasty bug?
 That's great news!

-1. Fork the project:.
+1. Fork & clone the project: `git clone git@github.com:your-username/baum.git`.
+2. Run the tests and make sure that they pass with your setup: `phpunit`.
-2. Create your bugfix/feature branch.
+3. Create your bugfix/feature branch and code away your changes.
+Add tests for your changes.
-3. Code away your changes and, if you can, provide some tests.
-4. Commit your changes & push to the branch.
-5. Create a new Pull Request
+4. Make sure all the tests still pass: `phpunit`.
+5. Push to your fork and submit new a pull request.

+Please see the [CONTRIBUTING.md](https://github.com/etrepat/baum/blob/master/CONTRIBUTING.md) file for extended guidelines and/or recommendations.

 ## License